TFong1/Cyclistic/README.md

 ![Average Monthly Ride Length](./avg-monthly-ride-length.png)

+As we can see, member riders tend to be steady in their utilization of our bikes.
+However, the casual ridership is a lot more erratic.
+Overall, casual riders tend to take longer trips than members.

-Chart #2:  Average Ride Length by Weekday
+### Chart #2:  Average Ride Length by Weekday

+Let's analyze the average bike trip length per weekday from August 2020 through July 2021.
+Below is the SQL statement used to create the visualization in Excel:

     SELECT * FROM (
         SELECT